dgerabagi/aiascent-dev/prompt.md

                     "pageId": "lab-1-cycle0-1",
                     "pageTitle": "Step 6 & 7: Open DCE & Define Scope",
-                    "tldr": "Open the DCE panel and provide the AI with your project's vision by pasting in the provided project scope.", "content": "Click the spiral icon in the Activity Bar to open the DCE panel.
+                    "tldr": "Open the DCE panel and provide the AI with your project's vision by pasting in the provided project scope.", "content": "Click the spiral icon in the Activity Bar to open the Data Curation **File Tree View**.
 This will automatically start the onboarding process for your new project, also known as 'Cycle 0'.
 The large text area is for your **Project Scope**.
-Copy the text below and paste it into the text area:\n\n> The vision of this project is to create a professional and engaging personal portfolio website.
-It will serve as the primary public-facing hub for me, a Citizen Architect, to showcase my skills and projects...", "imageGroupIds": ["lab-1-step-6-ig1"]
+Copy the text below and paste it into the text area:\n\n```\nThe vision of this project is to create a professional and engaging personal portfolio website.
+It will serve as the primary public-facing hub for me, a Citizen Architect, to showcase my skills and projects.
+The website will be a living testament to my capabilities, featuring an interactive showcase of projects I have built.\n\nThe website should have a clean, modern, and professional aesthetic, with a dark-mode-first design.
+It should be fully responsive and look great on desktop and mobile devices.\n\nThe main sections will include:\n1.
+A \"Home\" page with a compelling headline and an introduction.\n2.
+An \"About Me\" page with my professional summary and skills.\n3.
+A \"Showcase\" page to display my projects.\n4.
+A \"Contact\" page with links to my GitHub, LinkedIn, etc.\n```", "imageGroupIds": ["lab-1-step-6-ig1"]
                 },
                 {